Welcome to the E-home of

 Chapter year 2012 - 2013 activities

-The twice postponed tour of the Aleris Rolling Mill facility in Bellwood VA has been scheduled for Thursday, March 21.
-You'll need to make reservations by March 18.
-The program is an interesting one from the point of view of it being a significant "high-tech" recycling effort as well as a primary fabrication operation.
-Click here for a pdf version of our announcement.
+The twice postponed tour of the Aleris Rolling Mill facility in Bellwood VA went well.
+The facility is an interesting one from the point of view of it being a significant "high-tech" recycling effort as well as a primary fabrication operation.

 While our new ASM hosted website is not quite where we want it to be, we are close enough to recommend that you go there for up-to-date Chapter information.
 You may view our "work in progress" now by looking at our "public address":

 By following that link, you will be able to view our website, but you won't be properly linked to the ASM International website until you log in.
 To accomplish that, you will need to supply your email address and ASM password.

 We hope that you enjoy our picture header which is different from those of other chapters which seem to feature city skylines.
 With two ASM Historic Markers within our chapter's boarders - one in Richmond at the Tredegar Iron Works, and another at the Monitor Center of the Mariners' Museum - we felt it fitting to display the CSS Virginia whose steel cladding was fabricated at Tredegar, the aircraft carrier, the USS G.H.W.
 Bush - CVN-77, built here in Newport News, and the USS Monitor, the preservation of whose remains have been entrusted to the Mariners' Museum here in Newport News.